Palliative Care National Clinical Programme

-The programme was established in 2010 as a joint initiative of the HSE Clinical Strategy and Programmes Division and the Royal College of Physicians.
+The programme was established in 2010 as a joint initiative of the HSE Clinical Design and Innovation and the Royal College of Physicians.

 The programme aims to ensure that persons with life-limiting conditions and their families can easily access a level of palliative care service that is appropriate to their needs regardless of care setting or diagnosis.